falon/ds-repltest/README.md

 ## OPTIONAL ARGUMENTS
 ### --once
 Alternatively to systemd, the check could run once by command line and then exit.
-Run the command in this way:_
+Run the command in this way:

     ds-repltest.py --once

-In this mode ds-repltest run the checks and exit without open a permanent webserver.
+In this mode ds-repltest run the checks and exits without open a permanent webserver.
 The exit status is 0 only if no errors occur.

 ### -c <alt config file>
 You can specify an alternative config file in place of `ds-repltest.yaml`.
 Add the optional argument `-c <config file name>`.